flapjack/flapjack.io/source/docs/1.0/usage/Installation.md

 http://packages.flapjack.io/rpm/v1/flapjack/centos/6/x86_64
 ```

+Nb: You'll need to start up redis-flapjack and then flapjack on CentOS, instructions forthcoming.
+TODO

-Full instructions are at http://packages.flapjack.io/
+Full instructions are at [packages.flapjack.io](http://packages.flapjack.io/)

 You should now find that flapjack and redis have started up.
 Try visiting the [flapjack web interface](http://localhost:3080).